-12. The Council must consider whether the information which it is thought necessary to obtain
+12. The Council must consider whether the information which it is thought necessary to obtain by the authorised conduct could reasonably be obtained by other overt means and why it is necessary to use covert methods in the investigation.

 Proportionality